input-output-hk/iogx/doc/options.md

 In this document:
   - Options for the input attrset are prefixed by `mkProject.<in>`.
-  - The returned attrset contans attributes prefixed by `mkProject.<out>`.
+  - The returned attrset contans the attributes prefixed by `mkProject.<out>`.

 ---